yasuflatland-lf/google-drive-hook/README.md

 # Liferay 7.0 Google Drive Integration with Documents and Media
-This is a sample of Google Drive integration with Document and Media
+This hook is a sample of Google Drive integration with Document and Media

 ## Requirement
 * Liferay 7.0 SP8+